Constructing Passive Sentences in Chinese Using “被字句”(Bèi-structure)

 水被喝完了。(Shuǐ bèi hē wán le.)

-(The three sentences above may have the same meaning when translated to English, but the original Chinese pattern and meaning are different.
-Usually, the last two sentences are considered wrong grammar in Chinese.)
+Although these three sentences may have the same meaning when translated into English, the original Chinese pattern and meaning are different.
+Usually, the last two sentences are considered grammatically incorrect in Chinese.

 谢谢